 310:480/580.
 RADIATION BIOLOGY.
+4 credits.

 Prerequisite, permission.
-This presents basic information in the applications of radio-isotopes and high energy source to biology.
+This presents basic information in the applications of radio-isotopes and high energy sources to biology.
 Radiation safety and dosimetry will be included as well as selected practical applications of radio-labeled compounds.
 Laboratory.

 310:481/581.
 PLANT BIOSYSTEMATICS.
+3 credits.

 Prerequisites, 415, 417, 418, 419 or permission.
-A survey of current research methods and thinking in plan phylogenetic and taxonomic work.
+A survey of current research methods and thinking in plant phylogenetic and taxonomic work.
 Includes study of original publications, discussion of experimental methods and the use of the herbarium in research.